official-stockfish/nnue-pytorch/docs/nnue.md

 ### Using custom CUDA kernels

 How to run our own kernel?
 Don't we need a complicated setup with the CUDA compiler and all that?
 CuPy to the rescue.
-CuPy is a python library that allows the easy creation of CUDA kernels using plain python strings containing the CUDA code.
+CuPy is a python library that allows easy creation of CUDA kernels using plain python strings containing the CUDA code.
 CuPy handles compilation and everything else for us.
 For example:

 ```python
 import cupy as cp